IsaacLean/udportfolio/README.md

+# Note
+This is a website performance optimization project for [Udacity's Website Performance Optimization course](https://www.udacity.com/course/ud884).
+The original source can be found from here: https://github.com/cameronwp/udportfolio

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).